Shwetap24/swathicodestar/README.md

-To run your tests locally, go to the root directory of the sample code and run the `python -m unittest discover tests` command, which AWS CodeBuild also runs through your `buildspec.yml` file.
+To run your tests locally, go to the root directory of the sample code and run the `python -m unittest discover tests` command, which AWS CodeBuild also runs through your `buildspec.yml` file

 To test your new code during the release process, modify the existing tests or add tests to the tests directory.
 AWS CodeBuild will run the tests during the